Innovative incisions

 TOP MARKS

-The UF Health Shands Transplant Center has achieved outstanding outcomes across multiple organ types, as reported by the Scientific Registry of Transplant Recipients.
+The UF Health Shands Transplant Center has achieved outstanding outcomes across multiple organ types, as reported by the Scientific Registry of Transplant Recipients in January.

 1. LIVER: